codabrink/aquinas/README.md

 This is a little media player written for myself.

-I really wish I had the time to make this something that I'm proud of, rather than the mess it is today.
-But for me, this is "good enough" for me for now and serves its purposes.

 # Aquinas Media Player

 A simple and straightforward terminal media player.